This Privacy (“Policy”) covers the Dietitians Australia’s (‘DA’s’) collection, holding, use and disclosure of Personal Information.

 It is our policy not to disclose, sell or rent your Personal Information to any individual, business, government entity or third parties except:

-- to provide products or services you have requested through DAA.
+- to provide products or services you have requested through DA.

 - in response to a validly issued subpoena, court order or other legal process.